Brazoria County Court Records

 Requesting Copies

-To obtain copies of felony case records, contact the District Clerk by email at dconlineforms@brazoriacountytx.gov, by mail, or in person.
-For misdemeanor records, the County Clerk processes requests through its criminal division.
-In both cases, requesters should have the case (cause) number ready.
-If the cause number is unknown, a $5.00 name search fee applies.
+To get copies of felony case records, contact the District Clerk by email at dconlineforms@brazoriacountytx.gov, by mail, or in person.
+For misdemeanor records, the County Clerk's criminal division handles requests.
+In both cases, having the cause number ready will save time.
+If you don't have the cause number, a $5.00 name search fee applies.

 Law Enforcement Records

-For arrest reports, booking information, and incident reports, individuals can contact:
+For arrest reports, booking information, and incident reports, contact:

 Some criminal records may be withheld if they involve ongoing investigations or contain information whose release could compromise law enforcement operations.